Annex 13: Appeals against Recommendations of Boards of Examiners

 Information for Students, Teachers and Examiners

 The most effective route to resolution of an appeal is one in which all parties engage in a spirit of cooperation.
 The University strives to ensure the fairness and objectivity of its procedures including the maintenance of academic standards.
 Guidance on procedures for appeals against recommendations of Boards of Examiners is provided on the Faculties Support Office webpages1.
-Advice and support is available from the Students’ Union2.
+Advice and support for students is available from the Students’ Union2 and students who are considering submitting an appeal are encouraged to contact the Union at the earliest opportunity to discuss their appeal submission, as appropriate.

 2. Early Resolution